F/O Scott Brice in the cockpit.

 The beginning of negotiations saw management stalling for months before finally offering an unprecedented proposal to raise rates but create two separate pay scales based on whether a pilot was flying or performing other work, which the pilots strongly objected to.
 The pilots remain steadfast in their demand for the favorable pay, benefit, job-security, and work-rules patterns that exist for other pilots and are determined to be brought “into the pattern” of contracts at other carriers.
 The two sides are now in federal mediation.

 After being acquired by Republic Air Holdings in 2009, Frontier was bought in 2013 by Indigo Partners, the same investors that once owned Spirit Airlines.
 Indigo is transforming Frontier into a Spirit-style ultra-low-cost carrier, has installed former Spirit executive Barry Biffle as the airline’s chief executive, and has plans to more than double Frontier’s fleet and hire 300 new pilots in 2017 alone.
+Ownership is also planning to take Frontier public with an initial public offering sometime this year.

 But to make those plans work, the airline will need pilots—and Ketchum warns that the intensifying market for pilots will make it hard for Frontier to retain even its current crews if the airline’s wages stay stagnant.